jhpyle/docassemble/_docs/helloworld.md

 Try clicking ![Source]({{ site.baseurl }}/img/button-source.png) in
 the navigation bar.
 This toggles the display of information that will help you understand how a question came to be asked.
-This can be helpful for "debugging" your interview.
-Information about the readability of your interview question is also displayed.
+This can be helpful for "debugging" your Stewards.
+Information about the readability of a Steward's question is also displayed.

 ![Source]({{ site.baseurl }}/img/hello-world-source-code-for-question.png)

-Note that end users will not see the Source tab; it will only be shown to users if the interview is in the [Playground], or if the server is [configured as a development server].
+Note that end users will not see the Source tab; it will only be shown to users if the Steward is in the [Playground], or if the server is [configured as a development server].

-In this example, the Source information explains that the interview tried to show a [`mandatory`] question, but couldn't, because it needed the definition of the variable `planet`.
+In this example, the Source information explains that the Steward tried to show a [`mandatory`] question, but couldn't, because it needed the definition of the variable `planet`.
 Therefore it looked for a question that offered to define `planet`, and asked that question of the user.

-# Adding some Python code
+# Adding Some Python Code

-Now let's extend the interview by adding a [`code`] block that makes a calculation based on a number provided by the user.
+Now let's extend the Steward by adding a [`code`] block that makes a calculation based on a number provided by the user.

-Change the interview code to the following:
+Change the Steward's code, [DALang], to the following:

 {% highlight yaml %}
 ---